-The construction phase of the proposed Kwagga substation expansion and Phoebus substation and the transmission power lines will take approximately 12 months to complete.
+The construction phase of the proposed Verwoerdburg substation extension and the turn-in power lines will take approximately 12 months to complete.
 This is dependent on a number of external factors that may not always be controlled.
 During this time heavy vehicles, components, cranes, civils equipment and construction crews will frequent the area and may cause, at the very least, a visual nuisance to landowners and residents in the area as well as road users.

-Similar to the site proposed for the establishment of the Phoebus substation, the site proposed for the Kwagga substation expansion is part of the existing substation, and is not located adjacent to any sensitive visual receptors that may experience nighttime visual impacts in the form of glare or light trespass, however, careful planning and sensitive placement of security and operational light fixtures for the substation, designed to contain rather than spread the light is imperative.
+The site proposed for the Verwoerdburg substation extension is part of the existing substation, and is not located adjacent to any sensitive visual receptors that may experience nighttime visual impacts in the form of glare or light trespass, however, careful planning and sensitive placement of security and operational light fixtures for the substation, designed to contain rather than spread the light is imperative.

-Project List of project components affecting the objective: component/s " Access road " Transmission power lines " substation Potential Impact " Temporary visual intrusion " The potential scarring of the landscape due to the creation of new access roads/tracks or the unnecessary removal of vegetation causing the increased visual exposure of the substation to sensitive visual receptors " The potential scarring of the landscape due to the creation of cleared cut-lines and new roads/tracks, especially where the servitudes traverse elevated topographical features with natural vegetation.
-Activity/risk " Transportation of substation and power line components to the site source " Construction activities on-site at the substation and along power line servitudes Mitigation: " Minimal disturbance to vegetation cover in close vicinity to the Target/Objective proposed substation site.
+Project List of project components affecting the objective: component/s " Access road " Transmission power lines " substation Potential Impact Temporary visual intrusion The potential scarring of the landscape due to the creation of new access roads/tracks or the unnecessary removal of vegetation causing the increased visual exposure of the substation to sensitive visual receptors The potential scarring of the landscape due to the creation of cleared cut-lines and new roads/tracks, especially where the servitudes traverse elevated topographical features with natural vegetation.
+Activity/risk source Transportation of substation and power line components to the site Construction activities on-site at the substation and along power line servitudes Mitigation: Target/Objective " Minimal disturbance to vegetation cover in close vicinity to the proposed substation site.

-Mitigation: Action/control Responsibility Timeframe Adopt responsible construction practices aimed at containing the construction activities to specifically demarcated areas thereby limiting the removal of natural and/or planted vegetation to the minimum.
-Contractor Construction The general appearance of construction activities, construction equipment camps and lay-down areas shall be maintained by means of the timely removal of rubble and disused construction materials.
-Contractor Construction Construction activities shall be restricted to daylight hours (as far as possible) in order to negate or reduce the visual impacts associated with lighting.
+Mitigation: Action/control Responsibility Timeframe Adopt responsible construction practices aimed at Contractor Construction containing the construction activities to specifically demarcated areas thereby limiting the removal of natural and/or planted vegetation to the minimum.
+The general appearance of construction activities, Contractor Construction construction equipment camps and lay-down areas shall be maintained by means of the timely removal of rubble and disused construction materials.
+Construction activities shall be restricted to daylight Contractor Construction

+Mitigation: Action/control Responsibility Timeframe hours (as far as possible) in order to negate or reduce the visual impacts associated with lighting.
 In the event that night-time construction activities are required to be undertaken, lighting shall be placed in such a manner as to limit impacts on the surrounding areas.
-Contractor Construction Clearance of vegetation within the development footprint shall be minimised in order to minimise long-term visual disturbance, and rehabilitation efforts undertaken.
+Clearance of vegetation within the development footprint shall be minimised in order to minimise long-term visual disturbance, and rehabilitation efforts undertaken.
 Avoid the unnecessary removal of vegetation for the power line servitudes and limit access to the servitude along existing access roads.
 Contractor Duration of contract Limit access to the substation site along existing access roads.
 Contractor Duration of contract Ensure that proper planning is undertaken regarding the placement of lighting structures and that light fixtures only illuminate areas inside the substation site.
 Contractor / Lighting engineer.
 Duration of contract

-Performance Indicator " No complaints regarding visual intrusion associated with construction activities. " Vegetation cover that remains intact with no visible cut lines, access roads or erosion scarring in and around the power line servitudes. " The effective containment of the light to the substation site.
+Performance Indicator " No complaints regarding visual intrusion associated with construction activities.
+Vegetation cover that remains intact with no visible cut lines, access roads or erosion scarring in and around the power line servitudes.
+The effective containment of the light to the substation site.
 Monitoring Monitoring of mitigation measures during construction to minimise visual impacts on surrounding communities.
 The monitoring of vegetation clearing during the construction and operational phases of the project.
-An incident reporting system shall be used to record nonconformances to the EMP
+An incident reporting system shall be used to record non-conformances to the EMP